-- 1 bunch kale, stemmed + roughly chopped
+- 1 large bunch of kale, stemmed + roughly chopped

 - toasted bread, for dipping

-- Heat a large, heavy-bottomed pot (or Dutch oven) over medium heat.
-Add enough olive oil to cover the bottom.
+- Heat a large, heavy-bottomed pot (or Dutch oven) over medium-high heat.
+Add enough olive oil to coat the bottom.
 Once hot, add the ground sausage to the pot, piece by piece.
-Season with a pinch of salt and brown the sausage on all sides.
+Season with a pinch of salt.
+Cook for about 6 minutes, or until the sausage is fully browned.
 Transfer the sausage to a plate and set aside.

-- Add the onion and leek to the pot.
-Saute for about 8 minutes until tender and slightly caramelized, stirring often.
+- Lower the heat to medium.
+Add the onion and leek to the pot.
+Cook for 6-8 minutes until tender and slightly caramelized, stirring often.
 Season with a pinch of salt.
 Stir in the garlic and crushed red pepper.
-Cook for another minute or so longer.
+Cook for another minute longer.

 - Pour in the white wine and stir well.
 Allow to simmer for 2 minutes.
-Pour in the broth, add the parmesan rind, and transfer the sausage back to the pot.
+Pour in the broth and add the parmesan rind.
 Bring the soup to a boil, then reduce the heat to medium-low.
-Simmer for 30 minutes, stirring occasionally.
+Simmer for 20 minutes, stirring occasionally.

-- Stir in the kale and the beans.
-Allow to cook for a few more minutes until the kalte has wilted and the beans are heated through.
-Taste the soup and season with salt or more crushed red pepper as needed.
+- Add the sausage back to the pot, along with the kale.
+Continue to simmer for 10 more minutes.
+Lastly, stir in the beans.
+Allow to cook for a few more minutes until the beans are heated through.
+Taste the soup and season with salt or more red pepper flakes if needed.